-And some more common mistakes & one’s I’ve even done myself, is using low quality and low-resolution images, or just using a bland and boring picture taken as a screenshot from the actual video.
+And some more common mistakes and one’s I’ve done myself, are using low-quality and low-resolution images, or just using a bland and boring picture taken as a screenshot from the actual video.

 An image with good contrasts almost always outperforms similar flat designs, because people just don’t notice the flat thumbnails.

 So, if your video thumbnails suck, no one will give it a second thought and you won’t get any views.